Philippe Aractingi: Documentaries

-Recognizing his interest in the audiovisual world, Philippe moved to Paris in 1989, at the age of 25.
-There, he dedicated the following 12 years of his career to writing, directing, and occasionally producing and co-producing over 50 documentaries and short films, for renowned international TV channels such as The Discovery Channel, France Télé, Arte, NDR, Sky.
+Philippe moved to Paris in 1989, at the age of 25.
+There, he dedicated the following 12 years of his career to writing, directing, and occasionally producing and co-producing over 50 documentaries and short films for renowned international TV channels such as The Discovery Channel, France Télé, Arte, NDR, Sky.
 He shot most of his works in various countries such as Egypt, France, Mongolia, Morocco, South Africa, Sri Lanka, and Tunisia, among other locations.